Professor of Political Science

 استاد علوم سیاسی و صاحب کرسی

 مطالعات اسلامی در دانشگاه آلبرتا

 Mojtaba Mahdavi is Professor of Political Science and the ECMC Chair in Islamic Studies at the University of Alberta.
 He is the author and editor of numerous works on post-Islamism, contemporary social movements, and democratization in the Middle East and North Africa, postrevolutionary Iran, and modern Islamic political thought.
 He is the co-editor of Towards the Dignity of Difference: Neither ‘End of History’ nor ‘Clash of Civilizations’ (2012) and the guest editor of Contemporary Social Movements in the Middle East and Beyond – Sociology of Islam (2014).
-Dr. Mahdavi is currently working on four book projects: The Myth of ‘Middle East Exceptionalism’: The Unfinished Project of MENA Social Movements; Towards a Progressive Post-Islamism: Neo-Shariati Discourse in Postrevolutionary Iran; Rethinking China-Middle East Relations in the Age of Neoliberalism; and Imagining Glocal Democratic Socialism in Muslim Contexts.
+Dr. Mahdavi is currently working on four book projects: The Myth of ‘Middle East Exceptionalism’: The Unfinished Project of MENA Social Movements; Towards a Progressive Post-Islamism: Neo-Shariati Discourse in Postrevolutionary Iran; Rethinking China-Middle East Relations in the Age of Neoliberalism; and Towards Indigenous Democratic Socialism: Ali Shariati and Beyond.

 He is a recipient of several awards and grants including the Social Sciences and Humanities Research Council of Canada (SSHRC) Connection Grant, and the SSHRC Conference Fund, IDRC Canada Partnership Grant, Killam Research Operating Grant, Visiting Fellow Grant at the Liu Institute and Green College at the University of British Columbia, among others.